Pets for Vets

-Pets for Vets is a 501(c)(3) non-profit organization in the United States dedicated to providing a second chance to shelter dogs by rescuing, training, and matching them with American veterans who need a companion pet.
-It was founded in 2009 to help veterans who were suffering from combat stress and other emotional issues.
-Each companion dog is rescued in connection with local animal rescue groups.
+Pets for Vets is a 501(c)(3) non-profit organization in the United States dedicated to providing a second chance to shelter animals by rescuing, training, and matching them with American veterans who need a companion pet.
+It was founded in 2009 to help veterans who were suffering from combat stress and other emotional challenges.
+Each companion animal is rescued in connection with local animal rescue organizations.

 History

-Pets for Vets was founded on October 21, 2009, by animal behaviorist and trainer Clarissa Black, who was looking for a way to help American veterans who had combat stress and other emotional issues related to their service.
-Many Operation Iraqi Freedom and Operation Enduring Freedom veterans experience physical and emotional injuries making it difficult to transition back to civilian life.
-Pets for Vets helps military veterans reclaim normalcy in their lives through companion dogs.
+Pets for Vets was founded on October 21, 2009, by animal behaviorist and trainer Clarissa Black, who was looking for a way to help American veterans who had combat stress and other emotional challenges related to their service.
+Many veterans experience physical and emotional injuries making it difficult to transition back to civilian life.
+Pets for Vets helps military veterans reclaim normalcy in their lives through companion animals.

-Each companion dog is rescued in connection with local animal rescue groups.
-They are then given basic obedience training and any additional training that will help them assimilate into their new lives and then finally placed in their "forever" home.
+Most of the animals paired with veterans are dogs, though cats, bunnies, and birds have also been matched.
+Each companion dog is rescued in connection with local animal rescue organizations.
+They are then given basic obedience training and any additional training that will help them assimilate into their new lives and then finally placed in their Veterans home.
+The program is built on the principles of positive reinforcement training, as this approach is the most effective in fostering trust, confidence, and connection between the animals and the Veterans.

 Issues addressed

-Estimates that anywhere from one in eight to one in five of all Iraq war veterans have some degree of PTSD and two thirds of those who screened positive for PTSD are not receiving treatment.
+Estimates that anywhere from one in eight to one in five of all Iraq war veterans have some degree of PTSD and two-thirds of those who screened positive for PTSD are not receiving treatment.
 People who have PTSD experience anxiety, depression, sleeplessness, flashbacks, and extreme wariness.
 It may manifest right away or show up months or even years later.
 Some of those who have PTSD commit suicide.

 According to the ASPCA, every year between 6 and 8 million dogs and cats are abandoned at shelters in the United States.
-Nationally five out of ten shelter dogs and seven out of ten shelter cats are euthanized because there is no one to adopt them from the shelter These dogs and cats can make excellent companion animals but never have that chance.
+Nationally five out of ten shelter dogs and seven out of ten shelter cats are euthanized because there is no one to adopt them from the shelter.
+These dogs and cats can make excellent companion animals but never have that chance.